Physicists' approach to studying socio-economic inequalities: Can humans be modelled as atoms?: Empirical distributions of income and expenditure

 Following several studies spanning more than a century, a few established regularities in income and wealth distributions have been observed.
 The most popular regularity was proposed by the Italian sociologist and economist, Vilfredo Pareto, who made extensive studies at the end of the 19th century and found that wealth distribution in Europe follows a power law for the very rich \cite{Pareto1897}.
 Later this came to be known as the Pareto law.
-Subsequent studies revealed that the distributions of income and wealth possess other fairly robust features, like the bulk of both the income and wealth distributions seem to reasonably fit both the log-normal and the Gamma distributions, also sometimes known as Gibrat’s law \cite{Gibrat1931}. \begin{framed} \textbf{ Pareto Law:} In 1897, Pareto made extensive studies in Europe and found that wealth distribution follows a power law tail for richer sections of society.
-For about $90-95\%$ of the population, the distribution matches a Gibbs or Gamma (black curve), while the income for the top $5-10\%$ of the population decays much more slowly, following a power- law (red line). \end{framed}
+Subsequent studies revealed that the distributions of income and wealth possess other fairly robust features, like the bulk of both the income and wealth distributions seem to reasonably fit both the log-normal and the Gamma distributions, also sometimes known as Gibrat’s law \cite{Gibrat1931}. \begin{framed} \textbf{Pareto Law:} In 1897, Pareto made extensive studies in Europe and found that wealth distribution follows a power law tail for richer sections of society.
+For about $90-95\%$ of the population, the distribution matches a Gibbs or Gamma (black curve), while the income for the top $5-10\%$ of the population decays much more slowly, following a power- law (red line). {\textbf{Plot for the cumulative income distribution.} The population fraction having an income greater than a value $w$ plotted against $w$) shown on a double logarithmic scale.
+The exponent of the Pareto tail, known as the Pareto exponent, is given by the slope of the red line in the double-logarithmic scale, and is found to be between $1$ and $3$ (see refs.~\cite{BKChakrabarti2013,Pareto1897}).} \end{framed}

 Physicists use the Gamma distribution for fitting the probability density or the Boltzmann-Gibbs/exponential distribution for the corresponding cumulative distribution.
 However, the tail of the distribution fits well to a power law (as first observed by Pareto), the exponent known as the Pareto exponent, usually ranging between $1$ and $3$ \cite{BKChakrabarti2013}.
 For India too, the wealthiest have been found to have their assets distributed along a power law tail \cite{Sinha2006}.
 The shape of the typical wealth distribution is thus, with Gibbs/Gamma behavior at lower and intermediate values of wealth $w < w_c$, and a Pareto (power--law) tail at the larger values, $w \geq w_c$ where $w_c $ is a crossover value that depends on the numerical fitting of the data: